 Caspari and Progressive Education - The Froebel Connection

 In this essay I have not set out to argue a case or to ‘prove’ anything; rather, I have tried to explore something of the background and context of Irene Caspari’s work, building on Lynsey Daniels’s biographical paper by following up a particular ‘lead’ (the Froebel connection) to see what light it might shed on her thought and practice.
 I am aware that I have written a good deal more about Froebel than about Caspari, and more about education in general than about EPT.
 That is intentional.
 What is distinctive about educational psychotherapy is that it is educational: it has at its heart the blocks to a child's learning, most frequently and specifically, problems with reading.
 To know something more about the educational tradition informing Caspari’s work seemed a worthy goal.

 We Need You

 We are always looking for new contributors.
-If you would like to contribute to this publication please contact Lee Marsden, one of our journal Editors.
+If you would like to contribute to this publication please contact Elizabeth Denton, one of our journal Editors.

 We welcome articles from a range of contributors, including Educational Psychotherapists, other mental health professionals and staff involved with teaching and learning in schools.
 We aim for a balance of articles by contributors who are highly experienced and sometimes eminent names, alongside fresh, new voices.
 We are also pleased that several editions, especially in recent years, have included articles by practitioners from other parts of the world, notably South Africa and Greece.